raspberrypilearning/astropi-1-LEDMessage/en/step_2.md

 sense = SenseHat()
 --- /code ---

+This will import both the `sense_hat` library which we need to control the SenseHAT, and the `time` library which allows us to keep track of when parts of our program will run or stop.
+The final line of code sets up our program to call upon our imported SenseHat library whenever we type `sense`.

 --- /task ---

 Now, we need to add some code that will show a single character on your SenseHAT's LED array.
-The example uses the character 'S', but you can use any letter (capital or lower-case) or symbol you like from the latin alphabet.
+The example uses the character `S`, but you can use any letter (capital or lower-case) or symbol you like from the latin alphabet.

 <p style='border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;'>
 There are many alphabets in the world, though the most commonly used one is the <strong>latin alphabet</strong>: ABCDEFGHIJKLMNOPQRSTUVWXYZ.
 At the moment, the SenseHAT only supports latin characters and symbols (!?$%^&*><+-=./,'#) but support for both the <strong>greek</strong> and <strong>cyrillic</strong> alphabets is in development.